daijingwu/registration-authority/README.md

 * truststore must contain CA certificate used for signing EJBCA server certificate.
 * keystore must contain client certificate for EJBCA which is used to authenticate Webservice client.
 * EJBCA User (keystore) needs administrative rights at EJBCA.
+* No properties file
+* shiro.ini file not found, see shiroini property in properties file